AdamSobieski/Argumentation/README.md

 Argument templates are used to produce arguments.

-### Components
+### Markup Components
 > [!NOTE]
 > More: [Documents/Components.md](Documents/Components.md)

-Markup languages for representing argument could be designed to be extensible with respect to defining and reusing components.
+Markup languages for representing argument could be designed to be extensible with respect to defining and reusing defined components.
 Such components could be defined, not in terms of their presentation and interaction, but in terms of their semantics.
 One could define reusable elements in terms of mappings and transformations between them and knowledge graphs (see also: [R2RML](https://www.w3.org/TR/r2rml/) and [RML](https://kg-construct.github.io/rml-resources/portal/)).

 ### Hypertext Markup Language